nap10/smurfdetector/README.md

 forked from Sinclair47/player_analytics https://github.com/Sinclair47/player_analytics

 ## What does it do?
-It simply collects all different IP's from a SteamID and then looks for other accounts which were connected to this IP's.
+This webapp simply searches for all different IP's which belong to a steam account and then looks for other accounts which were connected to this IP's.
 The chances of that accounts being smurf/alt accounts is 95% :)

 The other 5% could be: